This guide will explain to you the GPS override feature and its use cases.

 - Snapchat ( shows your location on the map, so your friends know where you are)

-Many apps that do not even need to know your real location have access to this function on your phone, e.g., Facebook, Instagram, Airbnb, and Messenger.
+Many apps that do not even need to know your actual location have access to this function on your phone, e.g., Facebook, Instagram, Airbnb, and Messenger.

 This constant tracking might become inconvenient and frustrating, sometimes, having in mind that VPN alone can not override your GPS location.
 That's why spoofing your GPS tracking might come in handy.